FlyingMandarine/fullstack-hy2020.github.io/src/content/10/en/part10a.md

 expo init rate-repository-app --template expo-template-blank@sdk-42 --npm
 ```

 Note, that the <em>@sdk-42</em> sets the project's <i>Expo SDK version to 42</i>, which supports <i>React Native version 0.63</i>.
-Using other Expo SDK version might cause you trouble while following this material.
-Also, Expo has few limitations when compared to plain React Native CLI, more on them [here](https://docs.expo.io/introduction/why-not-expo/).
+Using another Expo SDK version might cause you trouble while following this material.
+Also, Expo has a few limitations when compared to plain React Native CLI; more on them [here](https://docs.expo.io/introduction/why-not-expo/).
 However, these limitations have no effect on the application implemented in the material.

 Now that our application has been initialized, open the created <i>rate-repository-app</i> directory with an editor such as [Visual Studio Code](https://code.visualstudio.com/).
 The structure should be more or less the following:

 ![Project structure](../../images/10/1.png)

 We might spot some familiar files and directories such as <i>package.json</i> and <i>node_modules</i>.
-On top of those, the most relevant files are <i>app.json</i> file which contains Expo related configuration and <i>App.js</i> which is the root component of our application. <i>Do not</i> rename or move the <i>App.js</i> file because by default Expo imports it to [register the root component](https://docs.expo.io/versions/latest/sdk/register-root-component/).
+On top of those, the most relevant files are the <i>app.json</i> file which contains Expo-related configuration and <i>App.js</i> which is the root component of our application. <i>Do not</i> rename or move the <i>App.js</i> file because, by default, Expo imports it to [register the root component](https://docs.expo.io/versions/latest/sdk/register-root-component/).

-Let's have look at <i>scripts</i> section of the <i>package.json</i> file which has the following scripts:
+Let's have a look at the <i>scripts</i> section of the <i>package.json</i> file which has the following scripts:

 ```javascript
 {